Accurately Identify Multiple Sclerosis (MS) Earlier.

 Providers tell us that ‘ruling out’ a suspected case of MS is just as helpful as ‘ruling in’.
 Since patients first seek help from their family physicians who may not have experience in diagnosing multiple sclerosis, this test could assist in a referral to a neurologist or MS specialist quickly.

-NOTE: Initially, the IsolateMS test will not be available in the following states: California, Florida, and New York.
+NOTE: At this time, the IsolateMS test is not available in New York.
 IQuity will update this list as licenses are obtained.

 “Delayed MS Treatment leads to faster disease progression.”